-Are you wondering if it’s time to replace your current presentation in favour of something new – and potentially more effective?
+Are you wondering if it’s time to replace your current sales pitch presentation in favour of something new – and potentially more effective?
 You may have heard of sales enablement tools and are wondering whether they might be a good additional to your sales toolkit?

 Sometimes, holding onto what’s familiar can mean you’re holding yourself back in the process.
-And all too often people hold onto their old, linear presentations for reasons such as “they work” or “it’s what I’m used to”.
+And all too often people hold onto their old, linear business presentations for reasons such as “they work” or “it’s what I’m used to”.

-Being too familiar with a presentation can mean you’re not able to see what condition your presentation is really in.
+Being too familiar with a sales presentation can mean you’re not able to see what condition your presentation is really in.
 Unsurprisingly, this can mean you end up doing more harm than good.

-As an interactive design agency who count visual storytelling, interactive presentations and sales enablement tool development as our core business, we’re going to discuss the key warning signs that will tell you it’s time to get rid of your old presentation and move onto something newer – and better.
+As an interactive design agency who count visual storytelling, interactive business presentations and sales enablement tool development as our core business, we’re going to discuss the key warning signs that will tell you it’s time to get rid of your old sales pitch presentation and move onto something newer – and better.

 1. It’s the same presentation you’ve had for years

-This is probably the biggest red flag that your presentation is in need of the proverbial refresh button.
+This is probably the biggest red flag that your sales presentation is in need of the proverbial refresh button.
 In order for you to deliver effective presentations that are engaging, capture your audience’s attention and prove that you understand them, your content needs to be kept up-to-date.

-The customer’s world, and technology in general, moves so fast that a presentation can quickly become outdated.
+The customer’s world, and technology in general, moves so fast that a business presentation can quickly become outdated.
 You should be referencing, and discussing, the customer’s current trends and challenges to see what concerns and issues they might be facing, here in the now.

 ↑ Referencing customer challenges not only shows you’re up to speed, but also engages the customer in a profitable conversation (Example: Isotrak)